 Next, set aside ample time to practice the delivery of your stories and answers.
 Going into the interview ‘cold’, thinking you can deliver solid statements off the top of your head is risky.
 It is hard to predict exact questions in advance, but practicing a variety of answers in relation to the role builds confidence and creates a range of potential answers to draw from on the spot.
 There are no second chances.
 Practicing ensures that content flows naturally while reducing the potential of being caught off-guard on topics or questions that you didn’t see coming.

 People who practice also tend to reduce rambling with more readily available and well thought out responses.
 Even 30 minutes of interview practice can drastically improve the quality of your performance….so why risk skipping this step!?

 It’s amazing when I hear from employers that job seekers show up late to interviews…chew gum…check their phone…or consistently interrupt.
 These are common sense things to avoid, yet many people still forget.
 Fidgeting, dressing inappropriately, or a lack of focus are other common pitfalls that employers find hard to overlook.

-Again, this may seem obvious but a lot of job seekers spend the interview locked inside their head or wrought with anxiety – which translates as distracted, disengaged, or unenthusiastic.
+Again, this may seem obvious, but a lot of job seekers spend the interview locked inside their head or wrought with anxiety – which translates as distracted, disengaged, or unenthusiastic.
 It is normal to feel a bit of nerves heading into an interview for a highly coveted position.
-Yet nerves should not get the upper hand.
+Just don’t let nerves get the upper hand.

 Looking for more assistance with managing interview nerves?
 Read tips from interview coaches in “Overcoming Interview Anxiety”.